574n13y/Dev_Ops/day27.md

 4. **DevOps**: Describe the importance of monitoring in DevOps.
+    * Monitoring is crucial in DevOps for maintaining system reliability and performance.
+It enables teams to:

+- **Detect Issues Early**: Identify and resolve problems before they impact users.
+- **Ensure Uptime**: Monitor metrics like CPU, memory, and response times to prevent downtime.
+- **Enable Continuous Improvement**: Gather data to optimize applications and infrastructure.
+- **Support Collaboration**: Share insights across teams to align development and operations goals.

+- **Example**:
+  Tools like **Prometheus** and **Grafana** are often used to monitor and visualize system health in real time.

 5. **Tools & Technology**: Set up a basic Docker network between two containers.
 6. **Scenario**: You need to troubleshoot connectivity issues between two containers.
 What steps would you take?